pytorch/pytorch.github.io/_posts/2022-10-31-Efficient-Per-Sample-Gradient.md

 <img src="/assets/images/blog-2022-10-31-Efficient-Per-Sample-Convolution-Layer.gif" width="90%">
 </p>

-Evidently, this operation is more than just a simple matrix multiplication that we see with an nn.linear module.
+Evidently, this operation is more than just a simple matrix multiplication that we see with an `nn.linear` module.
 However, if we were to “unfold” the input (read more about it here), we achieve the same results by performing a simple matrix multiplication (and some reshaping) as follows:

 <p align="center">
 <img src="/assets/images/blog-2022-10-31-Efficient-Per-Sample-Gradient-still.png" width="90%">
 </p>

-Now that we have rewritten convolution using matrix multiplication, we can implement an efficient matrix multiplication using einsum as we did for linear layers before.
-Opacus does exactly this: unfold, matmul, reshape. (see [here](https://github.com/pytorch/opacus/blob/main/opacus/grad_sample/conv.py) for the code)
+Now that we have rewritten convolution using matrix multiplication, we can implement an efficient matrix multiplication using `einsum` as we did for linear layers before.
+Opacus does exactly this: `unfold, matmul, reshape`. (see [here](https://github.com/pytorch/opacus/blob/main/opacus/grad_sample/conv.py) for the code)

 Now is that the only way to compute vectorized per-sample gradients for Conv layers?
 No it’s not.
 Another approach is by exploiting the fact that the gradient of a convolution is [yet another convolution](https://medium.com/@pavisj/convolutions-and-backpropagations-46026a8f5d2c).
 It’s possible compute per-sample gradients, at a lower memory footprint using this approach, but at slower speed on pre-Volta GPUs (see [https://github.com/pytorch/opacus/issues/145](https://github.com/pytorch/opacus/issues/145) )